cur-dev/curand/README.md

 * **Author:** Drew Schmidt

-Fast random number generators on gpu's via CUDA.
+Fast random number generators on gpu's via NVIDIA® CUDA™.
+Not officially affiliated with or endorsed by NVIDIA in any way, but we like their work.

 ## Installation